South Korea's economic problems aren't made in Japan.

-Japan's benchmark stock index has thus soared 50 percent this year on hopes Prime Minister Shinzo Abe can revive the economy and with it the fortunes of big exporters such as Toyota and Panasonic.
+Japan's has thus soared 50 percent this year on hopes Prime Minister Shinzo Abe can revive the economy and with it the fortunes of big exporters such as Toyota and Panasonic.
 Stocks in Seoul have meanwhile stagnated, with Samsung down around 1 percent.

 The problem for Korea had seemed obvious: while the yen has slid 20 percent against the dollar over the past year, the won has climbed by a third against the Japanese currency.
 In theory, that makes Korea's exports more expensive relative to Japan's, enabling Japanese companies to undercut Korean competitors and carry home more yen.
 In reality, that's unlikely to happen.

 Japanese exporters have moved much of their output offshore.
 And since fluctuations in the yen don't affect the cost of producing overseas, continued weakness in the Japanese currency - even long-term - won't necessarily undercut the competitiveness of Korean manufacturers.